ethereum/sourcify/services/server/README.md

 It is possible to set a custom logging level with the environment variable `NODE_LOG_LEVEL` when starting the server.

-Another possibility is the authenticated endpoint `/change-log-level`.
-Sending a `POST` with `{ "level": "debug" }` will set the new logging level dynamically, given the `SETLOGGING_TOKEN` matches the header `authorization = Bearer <token-value>`.
+Another possibility is the authenticated endpoint `/private/change-log-level`.
+Sending a `POST` with `{ "level": "debug" }` will set the new logging level dynamically, given the `SOURCIFY_PRIVATE_TOKEN` matches the header `authorization = Bearer <token-value>`.
 This is particularly useful in production for debugging and tracing purposes.